mykelalvis/FATESRD/fate-srd.com/fate-condensed/Optional Rules.md

 A hazard acts in the initiative just like the PCs and their enemies do.
 If your rules require everyone to roll for initiative, hazards will roll with their rating.
 On its turn each exchange, a hazard acts as implied by its name, and rolls with its rating.
 If it attacks and hits with a tie or better, add its Weapon rating to its [[shift]]s.
 Hazards can attack or create advantages; they can't be attacked, and they don't overcome obstacles.

-If a player wants to overcome or [[create advantage]] against a hazard, they'll face passive opposition equal to the hazard's skill rating.
+If a player wants to overcome or [[Create Advantage]] against a hazard, they'll face passive opposition equal to the hazard's skill rating.

 ### Blocks